 The idea of getting in front of a camera and putting yourself in the public domain can be scary, but in some industries a video CV can really set you apart.

 Video CVs are most commonly used to apply for creative and customer-facing roles in sectors such as advertising, creative arts, marketing, media, PR and sales.

-However, with more traditional jobs, such as those in law, accounting, medicine, construction etc., a video CV may not always be appropriate.
+That being said for more traditional jobs, such as those in law, accounting, engineering, medicine and construction a video CV may not always be appropriate.